saltsthlm/protips/ReadMe.md

 This site lists the protips that we shared with each other in the Slack-channel during the courses.

+The code for the blog posts (where they have code) can be [found here](https://github.com/saltsthlm/protips-code)

 ## Working as a programmer, in a mob and elsewhere

 * [Mob programming starting points](mob-start.md)